drzobin/elna/README.md

 # elna
-A bitflipping fuzzer for programs that parse files as input.
+Bit flipping fuzzer for programs that parse files as input.